High Society Blues

-High Society Blues is a 1930 American pre-Code film starring Janet Gaynor and Charles Farrell.
+High Society Blues is a 1930 American pre-Code romantic musical film starring Janet Gaynor and Charles Farrell.
 The movie was written by Howard J. Green from the story by Dana Burnett, and directed by David Butler.

 Gaynor and Farrell made almost a dozen films together, including Frank Borzage's classics Seventh Heaven (1927), Street Angel (1928), and Lucky Star (1929); Gaynor won the first Academy Award for Best Actress for the first two and F. W. Murnau's Sunrise: A Song of Two Humans (1927).

 Plot

 A new country family comes to live among established wealthy neighbors.